 A problem hiding in plain sight

 CompTIA's State of the Tech Workforce 2025 identifies business professionals, including HR, finance, and operations, as a core component of the tech workforce.
 These are not peripheral roles.
-They are the functions that allow engineering teams to do what they do.
+They are the functions that allow engineering teams to focus on what they're actually good at.

 Yet Ravio's 2025 Tech Job Market Report found that entry-level roles in People and Operations saw some of the steepest hiring declines in tech, even steeper than the overall average.
 And Deloitte's Global Technology Leadership Study found that less than a quarter of tech executives say attracting and developing talent is a top priority.
 The focus stays on technical skills while the organizational infrastructure quietly deteriorates.